Turgon37/HttpTeepotReply/README.md

 This projected is licensed under the terms of the MIT license

-Simple http reply server which send a return code via http protocol
+Simple http reply server which answer to a tcpconnection with a simple http code

 ## Usage